Summary

 Narcolepsy is a chronic disorder of excessive daytime sleepiness.
 It may occur with other symptoms such as cataplexy, sleep paralysis and hallucinations.

 People with narcolepsy have excessive sleepiness during the day despite sufficient sleep length overnight.
-The sleepiness involves difficulty staying awake in passive situations, an irresistible urge to nap and falling asleep inappropriately (such as in meetings, classes or cinemas).
+The sleepiness involves difficulty staying awake in passive situations, an irresistible urge to nap and falling asleep at inappropriate times (such as in meetings, classes or cinemas).

 Cataplexy occurs with ‘classic’ narcolepsy, now referred to as Narcolepsy Type 1.
 It involves a sudden loss of muscle power which is set off by strong emotion such as laughter.
 Cataplexy typically lasts for up to a couple of minutes and the person is both conscious and awake.
 Cataplexy does not affect breathing.
 Episodes of cataplexy can involve all muscles of the body (with the person falling over or buckling at the knees) or may only involve some muscle groups (causing head nodding or jaw sagging, for example).